I use eclipsing binaries to study the fundamental properties of low-mass stars, extra-solar planets and brown dwarfs.

 I work with colleagues at Sheffield, Warwick and Durham to build specialist cameras and telescopes to study astrophysics on the fastest timescales.

 An introduction to observational astronomy and Python programming.
-It supersedes the old observational astronomy course PHY217.
+It replaces the old observational astronomy course PHY217.
+PHY217 does not contain any Python lessons, but covers the topics of astronomical instrumentation and telescope design in more detail.